LouWii/arisu-rgb-pcb/README.md

-# Arisu Keyboard PCB
+# Arisu Keyboard PCB - RGB & DIY mod

+Arisu RGB Keyboard PCB, originally designed by [FateNozomi](https://github.com/FateNozomi), modified by [LouWii](https://github.com/LouWii).

+The main differences with the original design are:

+* RGB LEDs added for underglow (12 LEDs)
+* Some components replaced with their through-hole version for easy soldering
+* Micro-USB replaced with a mini-USB with through-hole soldering (for better strength)

+The layout remains **unchanged** from the original design.

+Original presentation:

-アリス PCB designed using KiCad.
+> アリス PCB designed using KiCad.
 The layout is inspired by Lyn's EM7 and TGR Alice with some modification of my own.
+>

-Key differences:
+> Key differences:
+>
-- I removed the extra [B] key on the right half and shifted the [NM,.?] row to the left by 0.25U.
+> * I removed the extra [B] key on the right half and shifted the [NM,.?] row to the left by 0.25U.
-- Shifted the 3 keys to the right and added arrow keys.
+> * Shifted the 3 keys to the right and added arrow keys.
-- Tweaked the bottom so that the 1.5U keys doesn't protrude out a little.
+> * Tweaked the bottom so that the 1.5U keys doesn't protrude out a little.

-Shifting the [NM,.?] row to the left by 0.25U required quite some work on the arrangement of keys for the right half.
+> Shifting the [NM,.?] row to the left by 0.25U required quite some work on the arrangement of keys for the right half.
-As a result, this does not give the same typing experience as Lyn's EM7 and TGR Alice.
+> As a result, this does not give the same typing experience as Lyn's EM7 and TGR Alice.
-Lyn's EM7 and TGR Alice uses the home row as the center point to vertically align both halves while I used the number row instead.
+> Lyn's EM7 and TGR Alice uses the home row as the center point to vertically align both halves while I used the number row instead.
-Due to the nature of staggered keyboards, aligning using the number row resulted in the home row not being aligned.
+> Due to the nature of staggered keyboards, aligning using the number row resulted in the home row not being aligned.

 Disclaimer: Use these files at your own risk.